dartsidedev/grind75/README.md

 > [Solution](./test/valid_anagram_test.dart)
 > [LeetCode](https://leetcode.com/problems/valid-anagram/)

+> An Anagram is a word or phrase formed by rearranging the letters of a
+> different word or phrase, typically using all the original letters exactly once.

+Two words are anagram if they both contain the same letters, the same number of times.

 Return early if lengths don't match.
+Create counter (list or map).
-Create frequency counter.
-Check if frequencies match.
+Check if counts match.

-Complexity.
+**Complexity analysis**, where $n$ is the length of the strings:

-n is the length of the strings.
+* We assume $n$ is the length of both strings.
+If the lengths don't match, we can return immediately.
-Time O(n) as we need to iterate over the both strings entirely to create the frequency table.
+* **Time complexity**: $O(n)$ as we need to iterate over the strings to create the frequency/counter table.
-Space O(1) size stays constant no matter how large n is (even for unicode).
+* **Space complexity**: $O(1)$, the counter's space requirements stay constant no matter how large $n$ is: The counter will be a fixed length list with length 26.
+  The same is true even for unicode, just the map will be much bigger.

-Worth creating a helper class `Frequency` that can be created from a string and then compared against another freq.
+Consider creating a helper class `Counter` that can be created from a string and then compared against another counter.

-Follow up: unicode?
-Change how frequencies are stored from fixed length list to hash map.
+The `Counter` should wrap a fixed-length list for ASCII-only.

+If you are not allowed to use `package:collection`'s `ListEquality`, be prepared to implement it.

+Follow up: **unicode**?
+In Version 14.0 of the Unicode Standard, there are **144K characters**.
-To fit all potential unicode characters in a list, the list would have to contain 1M+ elements.
+To fit all possible unicode characters in a list, the list would have to contain 1M+ elements (unicode is evolving, 1M+ is the hypothetical max).
 That's wasteful if the strings are short (and anything less than a million characters counts as short in this case).
+**Change from fixed length list to hash map for storing the counters.**
 </details>

 <details>